 Glasgow born actress Morven Christie has an extensive list of hit TV shows to her name.
 She is particularly recognisable for her portrayal of the lead, DS Lisa Armstrong, in Series 1 and 2 of ITV’s hit crime drama series ‘The Bay’.
 She was nominated for a BAFTA Scotland Best Actress Award for this role.

 In 2023 she stars as the lead, Lexie Noble, in ITV crime drama 'Payback', produced by Line of Duty creator Jed Mercurio.
 Her character becomes entangled in a risky police operation to oust a notorious crime lord when it is revealed that her husband has been laundering his illegal earnings.
+Also in 2023 she can be seen guest starring in Netflix's teen supernatural drama series 'Lockwood & Co', playing Penelope Fittes, the Head of Britain's leading paranormal investigation agency as the country deals with an epidemic of ghosts.
+The show has been described by the Guardian as "a delight".

 As well as The Bay, she has had two previous BAFTA Scotland Best Actress nominations including for playing Alison Hughes, a mother struggling to come to terms with her son’s diagnosis for autism, in the critically acclaimed BBC drama series ‘The A Word’.
 The drama ran for 3 series from 2016-2020.
 The Hollywood Reporter said “it’s a very challenging role that Christie nails perfectly”.